 - Apply a type of absenteeism in more than one day: You can select in which period (2 or more days) you want to apply the selected absenteeism.

 - Apply absences through requests: Workers, through Requests and changes , you can request a certain type of absenteeism (as long as you have permission to do so), and later the Administrator can approve or deny it.
-If approved, it is applied directly to the quadrant.
+If approved, it is applied directly to the schedule.

 - Apply absences through the attendance control settings: Allows those lags that occur between the planned time and the actual time worked to be adjusted with a type of absenteeism.